walexi/fellowshipai/README.md

 ## Solution
 - Edge-Labeling Graph Neural Network for Few-shot Learning
+- It consists of a number of layers where each layer consists of a node-update block and an edge-update block
-- The parameters of the network are learned by episodic training
+- The parameters of the network (for each layer) are learned by episodic training
+- Updates edge labels as it utilizes both intra-cluster similarity and inter-cluster dissimilarity
 - It can be easily extended to perform a transductive inference

 ## Possible improvements